Fire Risk Assessment Information

 - Make arrangements to monitor and maintain the facilities, equipment and devices that are used to comply with the fire safety legislation

-- This should ensure all arrangements made to deal with the risk of fire are up to date and that all equipment used to detect, warn or fight against fire, or protect against fire is kept in good repair and efficient working order
+- Ensure all arrangements made to deal with the risk of fire are up to date.
+This includes ensuring that all equipment put in place to detect, warn, fight or protect against fire is kept in good repair and efficient working order

-- The owner and/or occupier of the premises, if not the responsible person himself, must cooperate with the responsible person to allow maintenance to take place.
+- The owner and/or occupier of the premises, if not the responsible person themselves, must co-operate with the responsible person to allow maintenance to take place

 Eliminate or reduce risks posed by dangerous substances

-- Otherwise, control the risk and mitigate the detrimental effects that fire might have on the dangerous substance
+- If no safer alternative is available, control the risk and mitigate the detrimental effects that fire may have on the dangerous substance

-- Provide anyone in the presence of, or responsible for, dangerous substances with information on how to identify hazards associated with those substances, and on the emergency arrangements pertaining to those substances
+- Provide anyone in the presence of, or are responsible for, dangerous substances with information on how to identify hazards associated with those substances.
+This would include informing them of the emergency arrangements pertaining to those substances

-- Provide an adequate communication and warning system to enable the appropriate response to reduce the risk posed by the substance in an emergency
+- Provide an appropriate communication and warning system to enable the most appropriate response, to reduce the risk posed by the substance in an emergency

 What do my employees have to do?